simassakenis/digital-currency-v1/README.md

 Implementation of digital currency.

-There is a dependency on libsodium.
+There is a dependency on libsodium (for hashing and digital signatures).
 Follow the installation instructions from https://doc.libsodium.org/installation.

 Compile server program:
 ```
-gcc -o simple_server simple_server.c -lsodium
+gcc -o simple_server simple_server.c common.c -lsodium
 ```

 Launch server program: